DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 Typically the directory and file structure of your installtion should look like this (depending on the framework version, more files might exist in the installation directory):

-\image html Installation_DirectoryStructure.png DirectOutput Installation
+\image html Installation_DirectoryStructure.png

 Alternatively the DirectOutput framework can also be put into any other directory on your system and a windows shortcut pointing to this directory can be added to the {B2S-Server directory}\\plugins directory.
 The B2S.Server will follow this shortcut to your plugin directory.

 \section installation_b2sserverconfig B2S.Server Configuration

-To enable the plugin support in the B2S.Server (DirectOutput is a B2S.Server plugin) you need to add the _ArePluginsOn_ option to your B2STableSettings.xml file (located in the same directory as the B2S.Server):
+To enable the plugin support in the B2S.Server (DirectOutput is a B2S.Server plugin) you need to add the _ArePluginsOn_ option to your B2STableSettings.xml file:

 ~~~~~~~~~~~~~~~{.xml}
 <B2STableSettings>